A colourful classification of (quasi) root systems and hyperplane arrangements: Introduction

-Projective crystallographs on $n \geq 1$ nodes are in natural inclusion-preserving bijection with root-hyperplane sub-arrangements of $B_n/C_n/BC_n$---and are obtained from the projectification operation on crystallographs.
-Moreover they are disjoint unions of ``classical'' projective crystallographs. \end{theorem*}
+Projective crystallographs on $n \geq 1$ nodes are in natural inclusion-preserving bijection with root-hyperplane sub-arrangements of $B_n/C_n/BC_n$, and are all obtained by projectifying crystallographs.
+Moreover they are disjoint unions of ``classical'' projective crystallographs. \end{enonce*}

-Finally we consider the compatibility of quotients and projectifications, to get to the desired classification of quotient/restricted hyperplane arrangements.
+Then we consider the compatibility of quotients and projectifications, to get to the desired classification of quotient/restricted hyperplane arrangements.